OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-control-the-style-and-selection-behavior-of-a-list-box.md

 ---
-title: How to: Control the Style and Selection Behavior of a List Box
+title: "How to: Control the Style and Selection Behavior of a List Box"
 keywords: olfm10.chm3077208
 f1_keywords:
 - olfm10.chm3077208